 The teachers of the School District are organized under the Littlefield Education Association.
-The Board of Education and the Littlefield Education Association have a contract for September 1, 2011 through August 31, 2014.
-A new contract was executed for September 1, 2014 through August 31, 2017.
+The Board of Education and the Littlefield Education Association have a contract for September 1, 2014 through August 31, 2017.

 The support personnel at the School District are organized under the Northern Michigan Education Association.
-The Board of Education and the Northern Michigan Education Association had a contract for September 1, 2011 through August 31, 2013.
-A new contract was executed for September 1, 2013 through August 31, 2016.
+The Board of Education and the Northern Michigan Education Association had a contract for September 1, 2013 through August 31, 2016.